Frank D'Angelo

-Frank D'Angelo (born April 23, 1959) is a Canadian entrepreneur in the food, restaurant and entertainment industries.
-D'Angelo has made several feature-length films through his In Your Ear Productions.
-He is also the founder of D'Angelo Brands and the now-defunct Steelback Brewery and is host of The Being Frank Show, a weekly late night talk show.
+Frank D'Angelo (born April 23, 1959) is a Canadian entrepreneur, singer-songwriter, filmmaker, actor, and television host.
+He is best known for founding D'Angelo Brands and the now-defunct Steelback Brewery.

+He is also known for his work in the entertainment industry, first as a singer and song writer who has 18 studio albums, then as the host of The Being Frank Show, a weekly self-produced late night talk show which aired in Ontario on Hamilton's Super Station CHCH-TV for 13 seasons and was available across Canada on Bell Satellite TV and most cable TV providers.
+He is also a filmmaker who has released several feature-length films through his In Your Ear Productions.

 Early life

 D'Angelo was born in Toronto to Italian immigrants Giuseppe and Carmela D'Angelo.
-His father owned Napoli Foods. the younger D'Angelo showed an interest in business at an early age: at age 9 he outsourced his newspaper delivery of the Toronto Telegram to other children.
-He had many sales positions sometimes concurrently.
-He purchased his first home successfully at age 20.
-D'Angelo started in the food industry working for his father until Napoli Foods was sold to Saputo.
+His father owned Napoli Foods.
+The younger D'Angelo showed an interest in business at an early age: at age 9 he outsourced his newspaper delivery of the Toronto Telegram to other children.
+He had many sales positions, sometimes concurrently.
+He purchased his first home at age 20.
+D'Angelo started in the food industry working for his father until Napoli was sold to Saputo.